On a Class of Dynamical Poisson-Voronoi Tessellations: Handover Palm distribution and applications: two-speed case

-which is a function of $\rho, v_1, v_2$ only. \end{proof} In all these expressions, the common thread is the union of possibly overlapping region enclosed by half ellipses, $E^{s_1,v}_{h_1}\cup E^{s_2,v}_{h_2}$.
-We have computed the area of these regions in Appendix~\ref{sec-appendix}, using the variables corresponding to the head points, and in particular for the regions of the form of $S_1, S_2$.
+which is a function of $\rho, v_2, v_1$ only. \begin{remark} In all these expressions, the common thread is the union of the possibly overlapping region enclosed by half ellipses, $E^{s_1,v}_{h_1}\cup E^{s_2,v}_{h_2}$.
+We have computed the area of these regions in Appendix~\ref{subsection:Uellipses}, using the variables corresponding to the head points.
+In particular, the area of the regions of the form of $S_1, S_2, \cdots, S_6$ defined in (\ref{eq:S1a}), (\ref{eq:S2a}), (\ref{eq:S3}), (\ref{eq:S4}), (\ref{eq:S5}) and (\ref{eq:S6}), respectively, can be determined using the idea in Remark~\ref{remark:union}. \end{remark} \begin{remark} Consider the multi-speed case with set of speeds $v_{[n]}$.
+Suppose $S^v$ is one of the regions mentioned in Remark~\ref{remark:MS}, for some speed $v\in v_{[n]}$.
+Then for all $v'\in v_{[n]}$, such that $v'>v$, the region $S^{v'}\subset S^v$.
+For all $v''\in v_{[n]}$, such that $v''<v$, $S^v$ is contained in the union of half ellipses $E^{\hat s, v''}_{\hat h} \cup E^{\hat s',v''}_{\hat h'}$.
+This is the only point that needs to be taken care separately in the multi-speed case. \end{remark}